Beautiful yogis and yoginis,

 Drop the knees to the ground,

-Drop the chest forward and down and from here point the toes,
+Drop the chest forward and down.

 Firm the buttocks,